Decks of the 80s

 Ukiyoe Tarot

 The Ukiyoe Tarot adapts Marseille symbolism into a Japanese style deck, with traditionally dressed figures on the Major Arcana, and undecorated minor arcana.
-Now out of print.
+It was out of print, but is back in print from US Games.

 Voyager Tarot